tcltk/tcl/doc/markdown/platform_shell.md

 # Description

-The **platform::shell** package provides several utility commands useful for the identification of the architecture of a specific Tcl shell.
+The \fBplatform::shell\fR package provides several utility commands useful for the identification of the architecture of a specific Tcl shell.

 This package allows the identification of the architecture of a specific Tcl shell different from the shell running the package.
 The only requirement is that the other shell (identified by its path), is actually executable on the current machine.